solita/solita.github.com/_posts/2016-06-22-hello-beercraft.md

 There were plenty of great contesters but I have to admit that I was imressed by the winner.
 Winner created 3D model that can be found at [this website](http://dev.makarainen.org/intohimo/)

 Committee that chose winner said that the winner was able to combine design and techinical skills in a Solita like manner.
-Colleagues said that the lool and feel was really fresh with artistic passion, everything fits!
+Colleagues said that the look and feel was really fresh, it had artistic passion and everything fits!

 ## Tasting notes